matt-morris/has_archive/README.md

 # HasArchive

 This project was born out of frustration with all the options I've found so far for archiving non-current ActiveRecord backed records, so I'm going to give it a go.
+The initial target will be Rails 4 (point two-ish) on Postgres, and if it goes somewhere, I will begin looking at what else we can support.

 ## Installation